 (33) In the same way, when you see all that I have told you, know that he is near, even at the door.

-Before the return of Jesus and the last judgement, the Jews had the opportunity for reconciliation with God and follow the teachings of Jesus.
-Those who accepted his gospel believed in his prediction of the destruction of Jerusalem and escaped on time like Noah and family escaped the deluge that destroyed all others.
+Before the return of Jesus and the last judgement, the Jews had the opportunity for reconciliation with God, following the teachings of Jesus.
+Those who accepted his gospel believed in his prediction of the destruction of Jerusalem and escaped on time just as Noah and his family escaped the deluge that destroyed all others.

-The destruction of Jerusalem and its Temple, which was inconceivable, happened as Jesus told after 40 years of his prediction in 70 AD.
-During the Roman attack of Jerusalem under the leadership of Titus, the Temple was the last refuge of the people.
+The destruction of Jerusalem and its Temple, which was inconceivable, happened in 70 AD, as foretold by Jesus, after 40 years of his prediction.
+During the Roman attack on Jerusalem under the leadership of Titus, the Temple was the last refuge of the people.
 Though Titus desired to preserve the magnificent Temple, a drunken soldier shot a flaming arrow at the Temple, resulting in a huge fire.
-It cremated the people live in the holy place and melted the precious metals like gold.
+It cremated the people staying in the holy place and melted the precious metals like gold.
 So, the soldiers threw down the remaining portion of the Temple stone by stone in search of the precious metals until Jesus’ prophecy was fulfilled, “Amen, I say to you, there will not be left here a stone upon another stone that will not be thrown down” (Mt 24:2).

 The destruction of the Temple was a prelude to the ultimate salvation of the true believers and the destruction of the sinners at the return of Jesus for judgement.
 “For as it was in the days of Noah, so it will be at the coming of the Son of Man.
 In [those] days before the flood, they were eating and drinking, marrying and giving in marriage, up to the day that Noah entered the ark.
 They did not know until the flood came and carried them all away.
-So will it be [also] at the coming of the Son of Man” (Mt 24:37-39).
-So, instead of being selfish and ignoring God, the people have to seek the salvation in Jesus and remain faithful to the Lord.
-When the Son of Man comes at an unexpected time, the Lord will reward the faithful servants of the Lord.
+So will it be [also] at the coming of the Son of Man” (Mt 24:3739).
+Therefore, instead of being selfish and ignoring God, the people have to seek salvation in Jesus and remain faithful to the Lord.
+When the Son of Man comes at an unexpected time, the Lord will reward his faithful servants.

 (34) Truly, I say to you, this generation will not pass away until all these things have happened.